sktomor/africa-internet-measurements/CONTRIBUTING.md

 Please report bugs and lookout for any issues that can cause problems for the project.
 Bugs, requests and questions can be reported in our [issue tracker](https://github.com/MsKiden/africa-internet-measurements/projects/1).
 We shall be updating this document with details about reporting bugs.

 ## Communication channels
 Please feel free to always suggest new ideas, edits, project improvements, etc. to sarahk(at)mozillafoundation(dot)org or skiden(at)gmail(dot)com.
 Once we generate interest in the project, we shall create a coomunication chat (Slack, Gitter, etc) using a tool that participants feel most comfortable with.
+Also feel free to connect through Twitter (@MsKiden)!